fschuhi/rob-burbea-expert/LLM-instructions.md

 1.  **Source of Truth**: The "filesdump" (a concatenated text file of the project) I provide is the absolute source of truth.
 Do not rely on training data about how *similar* projects work.
 Rely on *my* code.
 2.  **Parsing the Filesdump**: The project context is provided as a single XML-formatted block.
 Files are wrapped in `<document path="path/to/file">` tags.
 You must parse this structure to understand the filesystem.
 3.  **Makefile Awareness**: Always check the `Makefile` (if provided) to understand the current build, test, and run commands.
 Use these targets in your instructions.
-4.  **manifest.lst*:: This file (included in the filesdump) lists the relevant files for the project, grouped, with additional comments.
+4.  **manifest.lst**: This file (included in the filesdump) lists the relevant files for the project, grouped, with additional comments.
-4.  **README.me**: The `README.md` file explains how everything hangs together from a bird's eye view.
+5.  **[`README.md`](README.md)**: Explains how everything hangs together from a bird's eye view.
-5.  **TODO.md**: We capture or shelf topics for later using this file.
+6.  **[`TODO.md`](TODO.md)**: We capture or shelf topics for later using this file.
 Feel free to suggest additions or changes at any time.
-6.  **Goals.md**: Whereas `TODO.md` is more of a scratchpad, `Goals.md` helps to show the direction we are working towards right now.
+7.  **[`Goals.md`](Goals.md)**: Whereas [`TODO.md`](TODO.md) is more of a scratchpad, [`Goals.md`](Goals.md) helps to show the direction we are working towards right now.

 ## How to start this session / conversation

-* If I haven't told you otherwise, the first entries in `Goals.md` are probably indicative of where I want to go with you in this conversation.
+* If I haven't told you otherwise, the first entries in [`Goals.md`](Goals.md) are probably indicative of where I want to go with you in this conversation.
-* The `TODO.md` collects those and more topics and ideas as a scratchpad.
+* The [`TODO.md`](TODO.md) collects those and more topics and ideas as a scratchpad.
-* Files like `README.md` describe the current state of the project.
+* Files like [`README.md`](README.md) describe the current state of the project.
 Note that this can be out of sync with the reality of the codebase.
-Still, the general thrust of this project might become clear from looking at what we have, like the `README.md`.
+Still, the general thrust of this project might become clear from looking at what we have, like the [`README.md`](README.md).

 I'm always interested to find quick wins.
-If you identify inconsistencies (like `README.md` out of sync) you can at any time, also in the beginning of the conversation, suggest to streamline the project in this regard.
+If you identify inconsistencies (like [`README.md`](README.md) out of sync) you can at any time, also in the beginning of the conversation, suggest to streamline the project in this regard.

-Feel free to make a suggestion how to start, given the explicit and implicit information in the projet files.
+Feel free to make a suggestion how to start, given the explicit and implicit information in the project files.

 ## Memory and Conversation Boundaries